atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 ```
 editor Foo

-with file f # Do something with this file
+with File f # Do something with this file
   do
     # This is not something we'd want to do in real life
     setContent "Something else"
 ```

 C style multi-line comments are supported:

 ```